schuchert/wikispaces/pages/tdd.Refactoring.UiExample.md

 ```
 There are still problems:
 * There's a circular dependency between the two classes.
-* This new version depends on something that uses UI gunk (which I think is a violation of the [[http://www.objectmentor.com/resources/articles/dip.pdf|Dependency Inversion Principle]]).
+* This new version depends on something that uses UI gunk (which I think is a violation of the [Dependency Inversion Principle](http://www.objectmentor.com/resources/articles/dip.pdf)).
 * It makes testing worse because we have to pass in an AdditionalDetailsPanel

 There's a simple fix, however.
 We can extract an interface to capture the methods we need to improve the situation: